patrickhilker/tedee_hass_integration/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This component gives access to your tedee smart lock.
+This component gives very basic access to your tedee smart lock.
+Right now it supports to lock and unlock your tedee, but cannot display the current state.

 To use the integration you need the tedee bridge connected to your lock.

 ## Installation